tomtl/kmz-converter/readme.md

 This works if both the KMZ and the kmz_converter.py files are in the current folder.

 - It works on KMZ or KML files.
 - Creates 2D multipoint, multilinestring and multipolygon shapefiles for each KMZ or KML file.
 One shapefile for each geometry type present.
+Other types may be ignored.
 - Shapefiles include columns for name, description, and layer name.
+- You should still check the converted shapefiles match the KMZs incase the KMZs are more wacky than anticipated.

 Want to run it on multiple KMZs in the same folder?
 Try a commandline loop like this Windows example: